Why Your Brain Is Your Worst Enemy When A/B Testing

 Did you know that we, humans, SUCK at statistical reasoning?
 We’re also irrational, flawed, and subjective.
 Why?
 Because we’re influenced by a list of cognitive biases.

-You can perfectly live (but biased) without knowing about them, but if you’re here, it means you’re A/B Testing or contemplating to start so.
+You can perfectly live (but biased) without knowing about them, but if you’re here, it means you’re A/B testing or contemplating to start so.
 A/B Testing is a science experiment which must by definition be objective to provide actionable data.
 Cognitive biases are then a real threat.
 To get that out of the way, cognitive biases are personal opinions, beliefs, preferences that influence your ability to reason, remember, evaluating information.
 Let’s go down the rabbit-brain (sorry, had to do it) and make sure we’re not subjectively influencing our tests too much by being our flawed (but lovable) selves.

 1 Finding relations between unrelated events